Glossary of Terms used for Safety Management in a Steel Plant

 Industrial injury – An injury arising from an industrial accident which occurs whilst a person is working for the organization or on the organization’s premises for purposes in connection with or arising out of and in the course of his work, but which may not necessarily result in absence from work.

 Injury analysis – It is the process of systematically evaluating injury statistics to identify trends.

-Legal requirement – Anything that is demanded of a person or organization by statute, regulation, common law, or by-law.
+Legal requirement – Anything which is demanded of a person or organization by statute, regulation, common law, or by-law.

-Loss time injury – An industrial injury causing loss of time from the job on which the injured person in normally employed beyond the day or shift on which the injury occurred.
+Loss time injury – It is an industrial injury causing loss of time from the job on which the injured person in normally employed beyond the day or shift on which the injury occurred.
 In addition, cases where loss of time does not immediately follow the injury, but where there is a direct relation between absence and injury, are regarded as lost time injuries.

 Lost time injuries (LTI) – It is any work related injury, resulting in the organization, contractor or third party contractor employee not being able to return to work for their next scheduled work period.
 Returning to work with work restrictions does not constitute a lost time injury status, no matter how minimal or severe the restrictions, provided it is the employee’s next scheduled shift

 Lost time injury frequency rate (LTIFR) – It is calculated as number of lost time injuries per million man hours.

 Major injuries – This term is no more used internationally.
 The definition of the term varies widely from organization to organization.
 For example length of absence can range from 45 days to 90 days, (ii) hospitalization, and (iii) medical definition either by own medical staff or by legislation.

 Margin of safety – It is that margin which is built into the safety analyses of the facility as set forth in the authorization basis acceptance limits.